FranciscoValadares/franciscovaladares.github.io/index.md

 >Throughout my career, I have worked on challenging projects, where I was able to consolidate my knowledge
 in:
 >Java, Spring-boot, Python and Django, c#: Solid experience in developing robust and scalable applications.
->TypeScript and Angular: Proficient in creating dynamic interfaces and engaging user experiences and an expert in building modern, responsive web applications.
+>JSF, TypeScript, Angular, Razor, html, javascript, css: Proficient in creating dynamic interfaces and engaging user experiences and an expert in building modern, responsive web applications.